FlintSH/Flare/README.md

 [![Discord](https://img.shields.io/discord/1006668059936829511?style=flat-square&color=5865F2&logo=discord&logoColor=white)](https://discord.gg/mwVAjKwPus)

 </div>
-Flare is a modern, self-hostable file sharing platform designed to work seamlessly with popular screenshot and sharing tools like ShareX, Flameshot, and ScreenCloud.
+Flare is a modern, self-hostable file sharing platform designed to work seamlessly with popular screenshot and sharing tools like ShareX and Flameshot.
 Built with Next.js and designed with simplicity in mind, it offers a complete solution for all your file sharing needs with a strong focus on performance, customizability, and user experience.

 ## ✨ Features

 - 🚀 **Universal Screenshot Integration**
-  - ShareX, Flameshot, and ScreenCloud support
+  - ShareX, Flameshot, and Bash Script support
-  - One-click configuration exports
+  - One-click configuration downloads
 - 🔒 **Secure & Private** - Role-based permissions, private files, and password protection
 - 💾 **Flexible Storage** - Local filesystem and S3-compatible storage support
 - 🖼️ **Universal Preview** - Preview images, videos, PDFs, and code with syntax highlighting